 - Sulfur dioxide, a pollutant released by burning fossil fuels

 - Sulfur mustard, a chemical weapon known as "mustard gas"

 Sometimes, bronchiolitis obliterans happens after you've had a serious illness that affects your lungs, for example some forms of pneumonia or bronchitis.
 And some people who have rheumatoid arthritis can get popcorn lung as a side effect of that condition.

 If you've had a lung transplant or a stem cell transplant, you may get this condition if your body tries to reject the new organ.
 It's the primary cause of death in people who get lung transplants.

 The main symptoms of popcorn lung are a dry cough and shortness of breath.
 These show up between 2 weeks and 2 months after you've been around a toxic gas or had an illness.
 You're especially likely to have them when you're exercising or doing heavy labor.
 If you've had a lung transplant, it might take several years for symptoms to show up.

 If you have some of the symptoms of bronchiolitis obliterans, your doctor might recommend a computerized tomography (CT) scan of your chest.
 Several X-rays are taken from different angles and are put together to make a more complete picture.
-She'll probably also want to test how well your lungs are working.
+They'll probably also want to test how well your lungs are working.